kolganovaanna/GA4/README.md

 @ERR10802863.1023046 1023046 length=74
 ACCTTCTGGGCAGCAGCTCCTCCGTAACCGCCGGCAGCGTGGCCACCACCGTAGCCGGCCGCAGCAGGGGCGGC
 ```
 I think that if there was actually a poly-G problem, the end of the sequence would only contain a bunch of Gs.
 However, here this is not the case because we can still see E, C, A mixed with Gs.
-So, I think for R2 data they used older machines and there's no evidence of poly-G.
+So, I think for R2 data they used older machines and there's no evidence of poly-G issue.

 11. We’ll assume that the data was indeed produced with the newer Illumina color chemistry.
 In the TrimGalore help info, find the relevant TrimGalore option to deal with the poly-G probelm, and again add the relevant line(s) from the help info to your README.md.
 Then, use the TrimGalore option you found, but don’t change the quality score threshold from the default.